DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Introduction

-Based on the direction entropy, we quantify the player's strategy uncertainty in the secure two-party protocol to propose a direction entropy algorithm.
+Our rational secure two-party computation protocol is a solution based on direction entropy.
 More concretely, we utilize the direction vector of direction entropy to measure the player's strategy from different dimensions.
-Next, we utilize mutual information to construct the player's utility function, and analyze the player's interaction in each round to measure its amount of information.
+Next, we utilize mutual information to construct the player's utility function, and analyze the player's interaction in each round to measure the amount of information.
 Furthermore, we establish a communication channel for the player, and provide the channel capacity to express the maximum utility that the player obtains.
-In other words, the player chooses a cooperative strategy to gain utility.
-That is, the greater the amount of mutual information, the greater the player’s utility.
-Lastly, we compare the mutual information of players.
-We find that when the player's channel capacity is equal, the player's utility is maximized.
-Our main contributions are as follows.

-(1) Based on the direction entropy, we propose a strategy uncertainty algorithm for rational secure two-party computation.
-More specifically, we provide the direction vector to investigate the player's strategy uncertainty from different dimensions.
-If the player chooses the cooperation strategy, and its direction vector is positive, which means that the information transmitted by the player is positive, and the direction entropy value is greater than zero.
-Otherwise, its value is less than zero.

-(2) Perhaps more interestingly, we analyze the player's behavioral strategies, and we employ mutual information to represent the player's new utility function.
-Next, when the information transmitted by the player is positive, the number of mutual information increases.
-In other words, if the player chooses a cooperative strategy, its utility is raised.
-Conversely, the utility is reduced.
-Then, we construct a communication channel for the player, and measure the player's channel capacity to determine the player's behavior strategy.

-(3) We prove in detail the protocol we gave, and the result show that the fairness problem in rational secure two-party computation.
-We also prove that the proposed protocol reaches the Nash equilibrium.
-Moreover, we analyze our entire scheme and conclude that the protocol we design maximizes utility for players.
-In a nutshell, the protocol reaches the Nash equilibrium when the probability of players choosing to cooperate approaches 1.

-The rest of the paper is structured as follows.
-Section \ref{Related work} introduces related work.
-Section \ref{Preliminaries} introduces concepts such as game theory, information entropy, direction entropy, mutual information, and channel capacity.
-Section \ref{sec:Information exchange protocol based on direction entropy.} proposes an information exchange protocol based on direction entropy.
-Section \ref{sec:New utility based on mutual information.} constructs the player's utility function based on mutual information.
-Section \ref{Proof} proves and analyses the protocol.
-The paper concludes with a summary and future directions in Section \ref{sec:Conclusion}.
+Finally, we give a fairness proof of the protocol.
+Also, we also prove that the protocol has a Nash equilibrium.